 Remember it’s best to be accepted into your new course before withdrawing from your current one.

 Develop the skills to support and empower individuals, families and groups with a Certificate III in Community Services.

 Careers in community services

-The welfare and community services sector is one of Australia’s fastest growing sectors, and is expected to continue growing (JobOutlook).
-Studying a Certificate III in Community Services with Victoria Polytechnic can help you get your foot in the door.
+Welfare and community services is one of Australia’s fastest growing sectors and is expected to continue growing (JobOutlook).
+Studying a Certificate III in Community Services with Victoria University Polytechnic can help you get your foot in the door.

 Working in community services is demanding but rewarding.
-You will be able to work in entry-level jobs in a range of contexts such as:
+You'll be able to work in entry-level jobs in a range of contexts including:

 - community based organisations